donkirkby/live-py-plugin/CONTRIBUTING.md

    Replace the version number with whatever you just built.
 3. Find the `remove_modules.txt` file in the pyodide project, and remove `turtle.py` from the list.
-4. After the package files are in place, run Pyodide's `run_docker` script with the `--pre-built` option, and then run `make` inside the container.
+4. After the package files are in place, run Pyodide's `run_docker` script.
 See the Pyodide project for full instructions.
 Sometimes, I've had to remove all build products and rebuild.
 Either `make clean` or `git clean -f -Xd`.

+       sudo ./run_docker --pre-built PYODIDE_PACKAGES=core,space-tracer make

 To update the ReactJS files, change to the `html` folder, and run `npm run build`.
 You can also use `npm start` to test the ReactJS files without